 - Radar systems: A radar is placed on the side of the player to gather launch data that determines launch angle, speed, and direction.
-Simulators from Trackman and Flightscope are capable to use their radar system outdoors as well.
+Simulators from Trackman and Flightscope are capable of using their radar system outdoors as well.
 The radar system is also capable of determining the spin, axis, and tilt of the golf ball.

-- Camera system: Several cameras used in golf simulation to monitor the whole playing area.
-It monitors and keeps a record of the downward swing path, impact, clubface angle, launches, and ball speed of each of your swings.
+- Camera system: Several high-speed cameras are used in golf simulators to monitor the whole hitting area.
+It monitors and keeps a record of the downward swing path, impact, clubface angle, launches, and ball speed of your swings.

 Benefits of Golf Simulators

-Golf simulators are beneficial there should be no doubt about it.
-Hence it would not have created such kinds of buzz among the golf lovers.
-Now let’s have a list out at why all these buzzes about.
+Golf simulators are beneficial, there should be no doubt about it.
+Else it would not have created such a buzz among the golf lovers.
+Now let’s have a list of what all these buzzes are about.

 - You can play golf any time, at your office or home even in any weather.
 Very much useful for practicing particularly in the winter and rainy season when golf courses are closed.

-- You can actually see the performance of your shots and keep your game fresh in the offseason.
+- You can actually see the performance of your shots by having instant data feedback.
+It will keep your game fresh in the offseason.

-- Not have enough time to play full 18 holes?
-You can have a short round off golf in simulators.
+- Not have enough time to play a full 18 holes?
+You can have short-round golf courses in simulators.
 It requires significantly less time.

 - You can feel a little of playing at your dream golf courses like Pebble Beach, PGA National, Muirfield Village, St. Andrews, and more.

 - Last but not least, you can improve your performance when you know what is going wrong and how you can solve this.
-Practice more in simulators and see the improvements on your own.
+Because golf simulators let you see your game improvements.

-Last year, Business Insider reported that American President Donald Trump has a $50,000 golf simulator in the White House.
+Business Insider reported an interesting fact that American President Donald Trump has a $50,000 golf simulator in the White House.
 That definitely shows the impact of golf simulators on golf lovers and proves that it is worthy of owning one.
-Just like Computers, PlayStations, or even Telephones, Golf Simulators have come a long way with technological advancements.
-And expected to go a long way yet.
-It certainly helps beginners and professional golfers a lot to improve golf skills.
-More importantly, you can play golf any time, at your office or home even in any weather.
-And there is no better alternative to this.
+Just like Computers, PlayStations, or even Telephones, golf simulators have come a long way with technological advancements.
+This improves the operating system making it more precise to read data.